 Just like your carburetor can become clogged from running bad fuel, your fuel lines and fuel filter can also become plugged.
 Ethanol attracts moisture in the fuel system.

-When that moisture evaporates, it leaves behind a gummy substance that runs through your fuel system and can cause blockages that restricts fuel supply causing your Cub Cadet to die after starting.
+When that moisture evaporates, it leaves behind a gummy substance that runs through your fuel system and can cause blockages that restrict fuel supply causing your Cub Cadet to die after starting.

 FIX: Replace a dirty fuel filter or a filter that isn’t allowing fuel to pass through.
-To clear a clogged fuel line, remove the line, spray carb cleaner into the line followed by compressed air to remove the blockage.
-Reinstall the line.
-Fuel line can easily be replaced with new fuel line.
+To clear a clogged fuel line, remove the fuel line, and spray carburetor cleaner into the line followed by compressed air to remove the blockage.

 Bad Gas Cap on Your Cub Cadet